Stewards Society: Second and Third Stewards Society (mid-1990s – present)

 Following the internal split within the First Steward Society, the Second Stewards Society was formed sometime during the 1990s.
 Around this time, another group referring to themselves as the "Third Steward Society" also formed, claiming to be the direct successors to the original Steward group.
 Both groups remained predominantly out of the public eye during this time.
-The Stewards were largely believed by the student body to have become defunct during this time period; until, in 2001, a member of the group published an article in The Georgetown Academy magazine explaining the organization and its objectives.
+The Stewards were largely believed by the student body as defunct during this time period; until, in 2001, Speaker of the Stewards Society Adam Augustine Carter published an article in The Georgetown Academy magazine explaining the Second Stewards Society's organization and its objectives.
 At some point, a clock was installed in Georgetown's Red Square with a plaque referencing a former member of the Stewards and displaying the two-key logo of the organization.

-In 2013, an anonymous blogger going by the name "Steward Throat" released a series of internal e-mails from the Stewards members, among which were memos showing that a candidate for student government president was an undisclosed member of the Stewards.
+In 2013, an anonymous blogger going by the name "Steward Throat" released a series of internal e-mails from Stewards members, among which were memos showing that a candidate for student government president was an undisclosed member of the Stewards.
 The exposé resulted in the candidate losing the election and increased scrutiny of the organization and its financial activities.
-The group also drew considerable criticism over an 'elitist' attitude and expressed desire to combat what they perceived as the left-leaning culture of the university.
 Following this, The Hoya hosted reviews on the 2014 and 2015 candidates for student government positions, outing members of both the Second and Third Steward Societies.
 The Hoya also described how student government candidates were approached by Steward members during their campaigns.
 At the same time, a 2000 copy of the group's by-laws was leaked to The Washington Post detailing the structure and senior positions of the Second Stewards.

 In 2020, an anonymous group referring to themselves as the White Rose released the identities and personal information about members of the Stewards on Twitter.
 The group released a series of statements calling for transparency around secret organizations, made cryptic posts regarding the Stewards, and called for a university-wide ban on secret societies participating in student government.
 A spokesman for the Stewards dismissed the group as spreading "old paranoia and distorted stories" and announced the actions of the White Rose were a violation of D.C. cyberstalking and harassment laws, as well as a violation of university guidelines.
 The White Rose was loosely compared to Steward Throat by The Hoya.
 In response to the White Rose, the Second Stewards Society released a statement clarifying their organization and its structure.

+In 2025, another candidate for student body president admitted to being a Steward, and subsequently narrowly lost the election.